odelevingne/CV/README.md

   - Required to be highly organised with an acute attention to detail
   - Organising and managing teams of up to 10 people
   - Sole organiser of events at the Apple Store, Regent Street - securing leading music industry experts to talk at our talent showcases
   - Within 6 months, I took sole on-site charge of an event.
 We were hired to provide the stage, sound and DJs for a medium-scale sporting event which saw over 7000 people in attendance.
-I was the point of contact for our client; team manager and responsible for ensuring the successful execution in a high pressure environment dealing with any unforseen difficulties
+I was the point of contact for our client; team manager and responsible for ensuring the successful execution in a high pressure environment dealing with any unforeseen difficulties

 ### Eurotech
 **Administrative Assistant Summers of 2009/11**